Doing Business in Brazil

 A brief history of Technology Transfer Agreements

-The promotion of technology entry in Brazil was locally regulated in the beginning of the 1970s, when, through Law no. 5,648 of December 11, 1970, the Brazilian Patent and Trademark Office (INPI – Instituto Nacional da Propriedade Industrial) was created and appointed as the public agency responsible for intervening in technology transfer agreements, which are agreements related to industrial property rights (patent licenses, trademark licenses, industrial design licenses, etc.) and franchise, technology sully or specialized technical assistance agreements.
+The promotion of technology entry in Brazil was locally regulated in the beginning of the 1970s, when, through Law no. 5,648 of December 11, 1970, the Brazilian Patent and Trademark Office (INPI – Instituto Nacional da Propriedade Industrial) was created and appointed as the public agency responsible for intervening in technology transfer agreements, which are agreements related to industrial property rights (patent licenses, trademark licenses, industrial design licenses, etc.) and franchise, technology supply or specialized technical assistance agreements.

-Consequently, on September 11, 1975, the newly created INPI enacted the Normative Act no. 15, adopting an extremely interventionist position in the technology transfer agreements, which ultimately cased the agreement registration process to be time lengthy, with official requirements that were issued by the INPI out of its self-established rules and interpretations.
+Consequently, on September 11, 1975, the newly created INPI enacted the Normative Act no. 15, adopting an extremely interventionist position in the technology transfer agreements, which ultimately caused the agreement registration process to be time lengthy, with official requirements that were issued by the INPI out of its self-established rules and interpretations.

 In addition, technology transfer agreements could not be onerous when the parties were related, given that our Foreign Capital Law (Law no. 4,131 of September 3, 1962) prohibited the remittance of royalties from a subsidiary to its parent company abroad.